Free · Instant · No signup

 How UK letting agents assess affordability

-Most UK letting agents apply a rule that your annual gross salary must be at least 30× the monthly rent.
-For example, to rent a property at £1,000/month, you would typically need to earn £30,000/year.
+Most UK letting agents apply a rule that your annual gross salary must be at least 30× the monthly rent — this is an agent reference check, separate from your personal budget.
+For example, for a property at £1,000/month, agents typically require a gross annual income of £30,000/year.
 Some agents in London and high-demand cities use a 40× multiplier.
+Your actual comfortable budget should still be based on your take-home pay.

 If you do not meet the income threshold, landlords may ask for a guarantor (someone who agrees to cover the rent if you cannot), a larger deposit, or additional months of rent paid upfront.